aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/axisbins/_index.md

 ### width {#width--}

-Gets or sets the width of axis bin
+Gets or sets the width of the axis bin.

 ```javascript
 width : number;